morgantaschuk/markdown-resume/README.md

 * Presentations : Talks I've given
 * Publications : papers and posters

-When I start a new resume, I'll copy all those files over to a new directory and cut stuff out as necessary.
+When I start a new resume, I'll copy all those files over to a new directory `NEW_DIR` and cut stuff out as necessary.
 Then

     ./build_resume NEW_DIR